archil-l/archil.io/src/contents/markdown/resume-edu.md

 - Conducted lab sessions, prepared instructional materials, and created lab recordings to support student learning.
 - Assisted with assignment creation, code reviews, grading, and providing feedback to students.
-- Supported course delivery and collaborated with faculty and other teaching assistants.

 ### Professional Experience